 Quick reminder: the modular smartphone is a real thing that's really happening.
 Motorola blew our minds with the announcement of a plan to create modular phones not totally unlike the Phonebloks concept, and now the manufacturer is one step closer to making some real hardware.
 3D Systems, makers of the Cube 3D printer and similar equipment, is Motorola's first partner on the Project Ara.

 So what does that mean?
 Motorola needs some way of adding flexibility to a traditionally rigid manufacturing process, and 3D printing would seem to be a natural solution.
+According to the press release, 3D Systems will be Moto's "exclusive fulfillment partner" for both Ara enclosures/frames and the individual modules that make up the replaceable hardware components, assuming there are no major issues with the development phase of the project.
 Read More

 We're coming to a point in human evolution where a 3D printer may actually be easier to set up and use than traditional inkjet printers, which have long offered an experience akin to dealing with splinters that break whenever you try to pull them out.
 Zim is a consumer-oriented 3D printer on Kickstarter that developer Zeepro promises will be fully plug & play and controllable from any number of devices, including Android smartphones and tablets.
 Now that the project has reached its funding goal of $300,000, we can look forward to seeing the device when it starts shipping next Spring.

 Zim is both Ethernet and WiFi-capable, so you won't need to hardwire this machine to a dedicated PC in order for it to function.
 Read More